Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Building CSPs

 \item \code{\textbf{DEFINE\_NEGATIVE\_VARIABLE}} defines a CSP variable marked as negative, indicating that no instance in the domain of this variable should satisfy any constraints involving this variable.

 \item \code{\textbf{SET\_TARGET}} marks the given CSP variable as the target; the grounding results are the instances assigned to this variable. \end{itemize}

 Note that some threshold values (e.g., \code{NEAR\_DISTANCE}) are used in these predefined functions.
 These parameters are adjusted in accordance to the given datasets or scenarios.
-For ScanRefer~\cite{scanrefer} and Nr3D~\cite{referit3d} datasets used in our evaluation, we have noticed that setting these thresholds to large values produces the best results.
+For ScanReferi.e. and Nr3Di.e. datasets used in our evaluation, we have noticed that setting these thresholds to large values produces the best results.
 In this case, our system tends to focus more on determining the type of a spatial relation and less on the distances between objects.
 For other datasets or experiments in real-world scenarios, these parameters may need further adjustments.